NASCAR O'Reilly Auto Parts Series at Pocono Raceway: History

 In 2022, the race was moved from June to July and the Pocono Mountains Visitors Bureau, which was previously the title sponsor of one of the track's Cup Series races, replaced J.P.
 Mascaro & Sons as the title sponsor of the race.
 Like they did with the Cup Series race name, the PMVB replaced their own name in the name of the race with "Explore the Pocono Mountains".

-In December 2024, Pocono Raceway's website announced that the race would return to its original distance of 250 miles/100 laps after being 225 from 2020–2024, with "Explore the Pocono Mountains" remaining as the presenting sponsor.
+MillerTech Battery, who sponsored the Craftsman Truck Series race in 2025, was announced as title sponsor on January 29, 2026.